davs3275/sbs/med/collier.md

 ---
 5.31.
-Recollect how you have behaved yourself all along towards the gods, your parents, brothers, wife, and children ; towards your instructors, governors, friends, acquaintance, and servants.
+Recollect how you have behaved yourself all along towards the gods, your parents, brothers, wife, and children; towards your instructors, governors, friends, acquaintance, and servants.
 Whether men can say of you,*' He never wronged a man in word or deed."
 Recollect how much business you have been